Predators vs. Jets Prediction & Picks - November 26

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-In the past 10 outings for the Predators, their offense has put up 39 goals while their defense has allowed 33 (they have a 5-5-0 record in those games).
-In 42 power-play opportunities during that time, they have scored eight goals (19.0% conversion rate).
+The Predators' offense has scored 39 goals during their past 10 games, while their defense has allowed 33 goals.
+They have recorded 42 power-play opportunities during that span, and have scored eight goals (19.0%).
+They are 5-5-0 in those contests.

-Prepare for this matchup by checking out our pick for who will emerge with the victory in Sunday's hockey action.
+To prepare for this matchup, here is who we expect to emerge victorious in Sunday's hockey game.

 Predators vs. Jets Predictions for Sunday

-Our computer projections model for this contest calls for a final score of Jets 4, Predators 3.
+Our computer projection model for this game expects a final tally of Jets 4, Predators 3.

 - Total Pick: No Pick - Predicted Margin Negligible